orange-cloudfoundry/helm-kubectl-boshrelease/README.md

 - kubectl (old job deprecated)

+During undeploy of the bosh release every thing created by action will be deleted.

 ### Upload the last release
 To use this bosh release, first upload it to your bosh:
-Note: _change the index the helm-kubectl-index.yml to the last version of the bosh release_
+Note: _change the index the helm-kubectl-[index].yml to the last version of the bosh release_

 ```
 bosh target BOSH_HOST